RibbonCommunications/webrtc-distant-js/guide/getting-started.md

 #### Windows / Mac

- On Windows and Mac we provide executables files, libraries and other resources files that needs to be packaged into your own installer.
+ On Windows and Mac we provide executables files, libraries and other resources that need to be packaged into your own installer.